 5 Things Filmmakers Need To Know Before Attending Film Markets

 Over the years, I have screened and negotiated distribution at such events.
-And while there are few rules to film markets, I can offer five important things to know before arriving to get the most out of it.
+And while there are few rules to film markets, I can offer five essential things to know before arriving to get the most out of it.

 1. Prepare.
 When it comes to film markets, you never know what can happen.
 And it’s best to be ready for any opportunity that may arise to help get the deal you know you’ve been dreaming about.
 But what does that mean?
 While you may think preparation is a no-brainer, it is WAY easier said than done.

 2. Come With Swag For Your Film.
 True story.
 I was one of the only filmmakers who brought promo pens to the Palm Springs Shortfest market.
-Not only did many people mention they had heard of my film (I wasn’t screening) but I started to notice everyone from the staff to media, filmmakers to industry, were using my pens.
+Not only did many people mention they had heard of my film (I wasn’t screening), but I started to notice everyone, from the staff to media, filmmakers to industry, were using my pens.
 It doesn’t take a lot of money to create memorable swag that people can take away with them and perhaps use to look up your film or you.
 Be creative and think outside the box.
 Bring something others aren’t so you stand out.

 – –